allegro/turnilo/README.md

 turnilo --examples
 ```

-Or connect to existing Druid cluster using `--druid` command line option.
+Or connect to the existing Druid cluster using `--druid` command line option.
 Turnilo will automatically introspect your Druid cluster and figure out available datasets.

 ```